 - In one episode of Axis Powers Hetalia, a kappa appears to England and laments how so few people believe in him nowadays.

 - One of Detective Conan's mysteries featured a giant, murderous kappa it's just a guy whose hat, raincoat, and backpack made him look like one in the dark.
+He's not the killer.

-- Karas's first episode pits the titular protagonist against a gigantic cyborg kappa capable of summoning the spirits of its many victims to aid it in battle.
+- Karas' first episode pits the titular protagonist against a gigantic cyborg kappa capable of summoning the spirits of its many victims to aid it in battle.
 And no, cucumber bribes are not a deterrent, as a gimmicky TV crew finds out the hard way.

 - Puni Puni Poemi has a blink-and-you'll-miss-it appearance by a kappa as the thief of Poemi's scooter.
 He shows up a few minutes later sporting a banner that reads "Water Sprites Are #1!"